Treasury Yields in Perspective

 Now let's overlay the S&P 500 to see historical pattern of equities versus treasuries.
 This is a nominal chart, which significantly distorted the real value of both yields and equity prices.

 The most interesting series in the charts is the FFR red line.
 We can see how the Fed has used rate to control inflation, accelerate growth and, when needed, apply the brakes.
 Unfortunately, the FFR has been virtually zero since December 2008, so it is no longer available as a tool to stimulate the economy.
-Incidentally, I annotated the top chart with the tenures of the last three Fed chairmen so we can see who was managing the various FFR cycles since the summer of 1979.
+Incidentally, we've annotated the top chart with the tenures of the last three Fed chairmen so we can see who was managing the various FFR cycles since the summer of 1979.

 The next chart is based on daily data and adds some additional Treasuries for a close look at yields since 2007.

 Here is a closer look at the trend in the 10-year, this time using a log scale vertical axis for a more accurate reading of the relative changes over time.
-I've added a trendline using the highs since the end of the decade of stagflation.
+We've added a trendline using the highs since the end of the decade of stagflation.
 The trendline helps us see the substantial impact of the Financial Crisis and Fed intervention with zero interest rate policy (ZIRP) and asset purchases.

 Now let's see the 10-year against the S&P 500 with some notes on Fed intervention.

-I update the long-term charts periodically and the last chart more frequently, depending on yield volatility.
+We update the long-term charts periodically and the last chart more frequently, depending on yield volatility.